Higher Hida and Coleman theories on the modular curve: Introduction

-\begin{thm}[Hida's control theorem] There is a Hecke operator $T_p$ acting on the cohomology groups $\mathrm{R}\Gamma(X_1, \omega^k)$, $\mathrm{R}\Gamma_c({X}_1^{ord}, \omega^k)$ and $\mathrm{R}\Gamma({X}_1^{ord}, \omega^k)$, and an associated ordinary projector $e(T_p)$.
+\begin{thm}[Hida's control theorem] There is a Hecke operator $T_p$ acting on the cohomology groups $\mathrm{R}\Gamma(X_1, \omega^k)$, $\mathrm{R}\Gamma_c({X}_1^{\ord}, \omega^k)$, and $\mathrm{R}\Gamma({X}_1^{\ord}, \omega^k)$, and an associated ordinary projector $e(T_p)$.
 Moreover, we have quasi-isomorphisms and \end{thm}

+The coherent cohomology with compact support appearing in the theorem has been defined by Hartshorne \cite{MR0297775}.
+If $SS\subseteq X_1$ denotes the (reduced) supersingular divisor, then we have

 The proof of this theorem relies on a local analysis of the cohomological correspondence $T_p$ at supersingular points.
 The above theorem may also be viewed as a vanishing result: $e(T_p)\mathrm{R}\Gamma(X_1,\omega^k)$ is concentrated in degree $0$ if $k \geq 3$, and degree $1$ if $k \leq -1$, because the ordinary locus is affine.
-Of course, this vanishing result holds true even without the ordinary projector, from the Riemann-Roch theorem and the Kodaira-Spencer isomorphism, but the argument above is independent and generalizes.
+Of course, this vanishing result holds true even without the ordinary projector, from the Riemann--Roch theorem and the Kodaira--Spencer isomorphism, however the first argument is well suited for generalizations to higher dimensional Shimura varieties.